Profisee/kubernetes/Azure-ARM/README.md

 	Click on profisee-files
 	Paste your new license string supplied byb Profisee Support in textbox under profisee.plic Click save.
-	Your lciense has been updated.
+	Your license has been updated.
 	You have to detroy the pod and have it recreate itself for it to take affect.

 #### Replace license with Azure Cloud shell